nats-io/nats-architecture-and-design/adr/ADR-59.md

 The server tracks two sequence numbers per source: the upstream stream sequence (`sseq`) and the consumer delivery sequence (`dseq`).
 When a gap appears in `sseq` but `dseq` is contiguous, it means the upstream stream had messages removed — the server records skip markers for the missing range and continues.
-When `dseq` itself has a gap, the consumer is stale and must be recreated.
+When `dseq` itself has a gap, the consumer itself missed messages and must be recreated to redeliver these.

 This gap detection is reliable only for streams using the **Limits** retention policy but not for **Work Queue** or **Interest** retention policies.